augustjanse/jabref/report.md

 **Title**: [Wishes for new fetchers](https://github.com/JabRef/jabref/issues/2581)

-**Description**: Implement a fetcher that allows for generation of BibTex/Biblatex from Webcat.org based on a URL.
+**Description**: The issue is a collection of requests for the implementation of fetchers for different platforms.
+Two of these platforms are American Physical Society (APS) and Worldcat.org.
+The implemented fetchers should allow for generation of BibTex/Biblatex citations and references.

 ### Requirements affected by functionality being refactored